Christy Sports – Snowboard Deck Buying Guide

 HOW TO CHOOSE THE RIGHT SNOWBOARD

-There are a lot of options for snowboards and it can be difficult to determine which board you should invest in to enjoy your time on the hills.
-Snowboards come with a variety of different options, and this guide is intended to help you narrow down the search and pick the right board.
-We’ll look at length, width, and skill level to help you determine your abilities and choose a board that will provide you with the most support.
+There are numerous snowboard options on the market, so it can be hard to determine what board you should invest in to enjoy your time on the mountain.
+There are many factors that play into snowboard design and intended use, and this guide is intended to help you narrow your search and pick the right board.
+We will discuss terrain type, ability level, and board sizing to help you determine what kind of board is best for your abilities and preferences.

 Adult Snowboard Sizing